MechanicalRock/mechanicalrock.github.io/_posts/2020-03-10-serverless-express-sls.md

 > Pagination

 There are limited ways to implement pagination when using VTL extensions.
-In my example, I used base 64 encoding in a vain attempt to hide implementationd details, but anyone can simply decode the token.
+In my example, I used base 64 encoding in a vain attempt to hide implementation details, but anyone can simply decode the token.
 They could then rely on implementation detail that may change in future, which may break their application.
 The real-world serverless application example instead uses a KMS key to encrypt the pagination data, so that this cannot occur.
 There is no way to do this in VTL though, so you must use more flexible compute, like lambda, to do so.

 > Testing

-Testing is much harder with VTL - as it requires deploying and excercising the API directly.
+Testing is much harder with VTL - as it requires deploying and exercising the API directly.
 This is more akin to an End-to-End test, but you may be able to get away with a unit test when using lambda.
 That said - you should be performing end-to-end testing on your API anyway so I don't normally consider this a deal-breaker, personally.

 > Instrumentation